 WHAT DOES A RESIDENTIAL MORTGAGE LOAN ORIGINATOR / Loan Officer DO?

-- Pre-Approval: Your mortgage loan originator reviews your Credit, Income and Asset documents, should you choose to provide them, for a solid mortgage Pre-Approval.
-It will be subject to an executed contract, acceptable appraisal, survey, clear title and final underwriting approval.
+- Pre-Qualification: Your mortgage loan originator reviews your Credit, Income and Asset documents, should you choose to provide them, for a solid mortgage Pre-Qualification.

 - Your loan originator also assists you in selecting & locking-in the best loan program and interest rate for you.
 This single decision could potentially save you thousands of dollars throughout the term of your loan.